 Summer, December to February, summer in Lima is a combination of perfect weather and clear blue skies.
 In summer, there are wonderful sunsets on the coast so get a good position and take it all in.
 Sometimes Lima feels deserted in summer, as the people of Lima tend to leave the heat of the city for the beach resorts south of Lima.

-As mentioned earlier Lima is the food capital of Peru.
+As mentioned earlier, Lima is the food capital of Peru.
 No time is a bad time to experience the best restaurants in Lima Peru, with three restaurants in the top world 50 Lima has a great mix of Peruvian and international food for you to try.
-In the beachside suburb of Miraflores, some of the top restaurants are located, for a recommendation try Astrid and Gaston for some of the best Peruvian food you will get in all of Peru.
+Some of the top restaurants are located in the beachside suburb of Miraflores.
+As a recommendation, try Astrid and Gaston for some of the best Peruvian food you will get in all of Peru.
 A reservation is necessary and you can reserve online.

-While in Lima try the Lima Peru sightseeing tours, usually a half day featuring the city center, with the main plaza that features the Government Palace a great place to watch the changing of the guard, the Plaza San Francisco where you should pay a visit to the San Francisco Monastery and the Catacombs that are below the church.
-On a Lima sightseeing tour, you will visit the beachside suburbs of Miraflores and see Larco Mar, which features many restaurants but what is special about Larco Mar is that it is built into the side of the seaside cliffs.
+While in Lima try the Lima Peru sightseeing tours, usually a half-day will feature the city center, with the main plaza that features the Government Palace a great place to watch the changing of the guard, the Plaza San Francisco where you should pay a visit to the San Francisco Monastery and the Catacombs that are below the church.
+On a Lima sightseeing tour, you will visit the beachside suburbs of Miraflores and see Larcomar, which features many restaurants but what is special about this place is that it is built into the side of the seaside cliffs.
 In addition, you will visit Barranco, which is considered the artist district in Lima.
 The plaza of Barranco is surrounded by lovely buildings and it is not hard to find a bar to pass a few hours, especially in the summer months.

 Not only are there flights to take but also you can take a bus from Lima to almost anywhere in Peru.
-Interprovincial buses leave Lima daily, there are first class services or normal buses to almost any you wish to go.
+Interprovincial buses leave Lima daily, there are first-class services or regular buses to almost anywhere you wish to go.

-Any time of year is a great time to visit Lima, Peru.
-There is something on offer all year round, so take the time to visit Lima, a cosmopolitan city that is a great place to start your once in a lifetime Peruvian holiday.
+Any time of year is a great time to visit Lima Peru, there is always something to offer; so take the time to visit this cosmopolitan city, which is a great place to start your once in a lifetime Peruvian holiday.